What is a Pleuropulmonary Blastoma?

 What are the results of treatment?

-What research is happening for Pleuropulmonary Blastoma?
+What research is carried out for Pleuropulmonary Blastoma?

-What EXPert is doing for children with Pleuropulmonary Blastoma?
+What EXPeRT is doing for children with Pleuropulmonary Blastoma?

-The EXPert group is working for children with PPB in many ways:
+The EXPeRT group is working for children with PPB in many ways: